–

 CONVENOR: Helen Hugh

-ENTRY FORM DEADLINE: Friday, August 4
+ENTRY CLOSING DATE: Friday, August 1

 ENTRY FEE: Section A: $1.00 per entry